How to avoid online car buying scams

-There are a few common scams to look out for when browsing online for a car.
+The FTC (Federal Trade Commission) has some tips for online car sales —but there are a few common scams to look out for when browsing online for a car.

-This scam is when a dealer pretends to be a private seller with the intent to sell a vehicle that doesn’t comply with normal dealer regulations — meaning it has a salvaged title.
-This will cause major headaches and can be avoided by staying away from vehicles sold online from vacant lots, on the side of the road or even at the seller’s home.
+This scam is when a dealer pretends to be a private seller with the intent to sell a vehicle that doesn’t comply with normal dealer regulations — meaning it has a salvaged title or is otherwise damaged.
+A salvaged title will cause major headaches when it comes to insuring the vehicle.

 Buying sight unseen

-Request for wire transfer
+Request for wire transfer or gift cards

 Is online car buying a good idea?